 This article will only recommend official Six Nations broadcasters.
 Although unlicensed streams are a sad inevitability for major sporting events, there’s really no reason to use them.
 First, these streams are often laggy, on a delay, and low-resolution.
 Further, with copyright holders monitoring forums and actively taking down unofficial streams, there’s no guarantee you’ll even get to see which team wins.
 You can watch the Six Nations for free in many countries anyway, meaning there’s no need for unlicensed streams.

-How to watch the Six Nations free online with a VPN
+How to watch the Six Nations live online (for free)

 With a VPN, accessing regionally restricted content is very simple.
-Follow the steps below to stream the Six Nations from anywhere in the world.
+Follow the steps below to stream the Six Nations from wherever you are in the world.

 - Download your VPN’s app, making sure to get the right version for your device.